World's best restaurant for 2019 revealed

-(CNN) — There's a new world's best restaurant -- and it isn't the one that many were expecting.
+Singapore (CNN) — There's a new world's best restaurant -- and it isn't the one that many were expecting.

 Mediterranean venue Mirazur has taken the number one spot at the World's 50 Best Restaurant Awards in Singapore -- an event considered the Oscars of the fine dining world.

-Run by Argentinian-Italian chef Mauro Colagrec, Mirazur is located in Menton France, close to the Italian border.
+Run by Argentinian-Italian chef Mauro Colagreco, Mirazur is located in Menton, France, close to the Italian border.
 The victory adds to a remarkable year that began with Mirazur being awarded its third Michelin star.

-Colagrec and his team took to the stage at Marina Bay Sands with a banner stitched from the flags of the nations that have shaped them: France, Argentina, Italy and Brazil.
+Colagreco and his team took to the stage at Marina Bay Sands with a banner stitched from the flags of the nations that have shaped them: France, Argentina, Italy and Brazil.

-France "allows me to express myself," Colagrec told the crowd, but "cuisine is able to cross all kinds of borders."
+France "allows me to express myself," Colagreco told the crowd, but "cuisine is able to cross all kinds of borders."

+Later, after reflecting a bit on the honor, Colagreco, in a post-awards press conference, said "It's incredible, I don't have words to explain - it's something so special, all the work, all the love of my team to achieve this award is something so special for us for me and Julia [his wife]."

 Close, but no Noma

-However, the hotly tipped Noma, which opened at its new Copenhagen location last year to the kind of buzz one would expect for perhaps the world's most famous restaurant, only made it to second place in the list.
+The hotly tipped Noma, eligible for the top spot due to its new Copenhagen location, only made it to second place despite the buzz around what is perhaps the world's most famous restaurant.

-Western Europe ruled the podium, with Spanish restaurant Asador Etxebarri -- where all dishes, even dessert, are flame-grilled -- took third place.
+Western Europe ruled the podium, with Spanish restaurant Asador Etxebarri -- where all dishes, even dessert, are flame-grilled -- taking third place.

 Bangkok's Gaggan, which has topped the Asia's 50 Best Restaurants list a record four times, took fourth place and, naturally, the Best Restaurant in Asia award.